art103/ar-t6/README.md

 - almost nice roller accelerating for faster move to bigger "numbers" (ie. moving curve point from -100 to 100)

 ### Known issues
-- if some heli cyclic is selected AIL and ELE behaves as 90° CYC1 and CYC2
+- if some heli swash plate type is selected, AIL and ELE behaves as 90° CYC1 and CYC2

 ### Current ToDo List